 Irregulars by Fabio Palmieri, which approached the topic of illegal migration to Europe by showing the construction of mannequins on screen while providing a heart-wrenching migration story as a voice-over, took home the Jury Award for Best Documentary.
 Another film, Speechless by Robin Polak, about a young boy who tells his story of how he came to the foreign land through toys at a store, received Public Award for Best Fiction Film.
 The audience’s favourite film, Digital Immigrants by Dennis Stauffer and Norbert Kottmann was also a powerful choice, as it portrayed the ageing generation’s struggle in adapting to digital technologies.
 Digital Immigrants won the Public Award for Best Documentary and the Swiss Film Award for Best Graduation Film this year.

-Other winners included: PANOPTICON by Ronan Posnic and Amiel Roux, about a dude constantly being surveilled while climbing a staircase, which, to the pleasant surprise of its creators, snatched the Jury Award for Best One Minute Film; Every Drop Counts by Dhimant Vyas, a touching animation which brought attention to the importance of water, was given the Public Award for Best One Minute Film; and Einstein-Rosen by Olga Osorio about two brothers, one of which claims to have found a wormhole was handed the Jury Award for Best Fiction Film for its humorous exploration of space and time.
+Other winners included: PANOPTICON by Ronan Posnic and Amiel Roux, about a guy who is constantly being surveilled while climbing a staircase, which, to the pleasant surprise of its creators, snatched the Jury Award for Best One Minute Film; Every Drop Counts by Dhimant Vyas, a touching animation which brought attention to the importance of water, was given the Public Award for Best One Minute Film; and Einstein-Rosen by Olga Osorio about two brothers, one of which claims to have found a wormhole was handed the Jury Award for Best Fiction Film for its humorous exploration of space and time.

 VR & Side Events